PaperMC/PaperDocs/source/about/index.rst

 About the PaperMC Project
 =========================

 The articles in this section go through purpose, rationale, FAQ, and structure of the PaperMC project.
 They provide a background as to how we think and why we think that way.
-They also provide some light technical detail on how the project works from a high-level.
+They also provide some light detail on how the project operates.

 Contents
 ========